There is a nice app walk-trough that explains how everything is tied together. Check out the link below:

 - not synced

 BGG doesn’t have a true sync mechanism (ex.
-Show me all plays that changed sync last time).
+Show me all plays that changed since last time).
 It can only give you all plays, or plays from a given date.
 ScorePal stores the date of the last sync and request changes from that point forward.
-This is the prefered option because checking all plays would be extremely slow for players with a big history.
+This is the prefered option because checking all plays would be extremely slow for users with a big history.
+For this reason updates to an old play is not visible to outside apps.

 As a recommendation it’s always better to update your plays inside ScorePal, as that makes the changes available on your phone and on the BGG website as well.